The “If You Can, Then You Can” of Residential HVAC Maintenance

 Basic Residential HVAC Maintenance Checklist of 3 Items

 Every year, you should do general maintenance on your HVAC system.
 And, every maintenance measure should serve a specific purpose.
 Your primary goal with respect to maintenance should be to improve air quality.
+That’s a way to ensure the members of your household breathe clean air.

 1. Filter Maintenance/Replacement: Improving the Air Quality in Your Home